influxdata/docs-v2/content/influxdb/v2.4/get-started/_index.md

 ### Data organization

 The InfluxDB data model organizes time series data into buckets and measurements.
-A bucket can contain multiple measurements and measurements contain multiple tags and fields.
+A bucket can contain multiple measurements.
+Measurements contain multiple tags and fields.

 - **Bucket**: Named location where time series data is stored.